BenjaminHerrera/Notion2Discord/README.md

 ### If you want to use 🐳 `DOCKER` _(preferred)_

-NOTE: To update the frequency, editor the `CRON_MINUTES` value in `./docker-compose.yml`.
+NOTE: To update the frequency, editor the `MINUTES` arguments value in `./docker-compose.yml`.
 Default is at 15 minutes.
 1. `docker compose up -d --build`

 ### If you want to use 🐍 `PYTHON` with ⏳ `CRONTAB` and 🧰 `MINICONDA`